Playing Mastermind with Wordle-like Feedback: The Second Case.

-Similar to the analysis in \Cref{sec:21}, the codemaker only needs to give feedback by using a specific strategy after each round and ensure the answer set is not empty. \begin{lemma} For the Clear Mastermind with $k$ positions and $k$ codes, if there exists $ i,j \in \{1,2,\cdots,n\}$, the codebreaker knows that the $i$th code is not $j$ and that the answer is a permutation of $\{1,2,\cdots,k\}$, then the codebreaker can solve the puzzle within $k-1$ rounds. \end{lemma}
+Similar to the analysis in the first case, the codemaker only needs to provide feedback by using a specific strategy after each round and ensure that the answer set is not empty. \begin{lemma} For Clear Mastermind with $k$ positions, $k$ letters, and the public information that the answer is a permutation of $\{1,2,\dots,k\}$, if there exists $ i,j \in \{1,2,\dots,k\}$ such that the codebreaker knows the $i$th letter of the answer is not $j$, then the codebreaker can solve the puzzle within $k-1$ rounds. \end{lemma}